 Configure Wi-Fi encryption

-OpenWrt supports all major Wi-Fi_Alliance protocols including Wi-Fi_Protected_Access (WPA), the primary method of securing access to Wi-Fi.
+OpenWrt supports all major Wi-Fi_Alliance protocols including Wi-Fi_Protected_Access (WPA) versions 2 and 3, the primary methods of securing access to Wi-Fi.

 Encryption types